-the revelation from visions alone.39 An explanation is necessary for the revelation to be understood.40 Since that explanation is given for the benefit of the prophet, it is based on the time, place and circumstances in which the seer lives.
+So whenever vision moves to interpretation, the principle of "God meets people where they are" must be applied to the explanations given.
+Prophets don't usually seem to understand the revelation from visions alone.
+An explanation is necessary for the revelation to be understood.
+Since that explanation is given for the benefit of the prophet, it is based on the time, place and circumstances in which the seer lives.
 Present, past and future are not grounded in visionary time, but in terms of the prophet's physical location and time frame.
 This principle has profound implications for the interpretation of difficult apocalyptic texts like Rev 17:7-11.